Conservative Coalition of MS, Central MS Chapter

 THE HEARTBEAT OF THE CONSERVATIVE COALITION OF MISSISSIPPI – We’re here to help.

-Please come to our meetings knowing who your MS lawmakers are.
 Each of us have one MS Senator and one MS Representative.
 The legislator breakout groups held after the speaking segment will be conducted in marked Sunday school rooms.

 To find your Mississippi State Representative and MS State Senator (not Congressman), click below – email entry not necessary.
 “Upper” chamber is your Senator and “Lower” is your House Representative in Jackson.